dsol-cpu/autofill_script/README.md

+### Web Automation Autofilling

-Web automation autofilling applications in python, will add more form options and possibly a gui
+- Job applications in python, will add more form options and possibly a gui